Now going into its 10th year, the annual WOW Festival returns to the

 Foyle Pavilion | 7 March, various times

-In the Under 10s Feminist Corner, your little ones can explore what it means for girls and boys to be equal, and discover what life is like for girls across the world.
+In the Under 10s Feminist Corner, your children can explore what it means for girls and boys to be equal, and discover what life is like for girls across the world.
 A series of workshops are taking place throughout the two-day festival for both boys and girls.
 The sessions are for children only, but parents can look on from nearby sofas if they wish.

-Between the festival’s many discussions, workshops and performances, which will cover diverse topics including finances, sex, global feminism and climate change, the intent of the event remains the same: to explore the state of gender equality across the globe and tackle the most talked-about issues facing women and girls today.
+Among the festival’s many discussions, workshops and performances, which will cover diverse topics including finances, sex, global feminism and climate change, the intent of the event remains the same: to explore the state of gender equality across the globe and tackle the most talked-about issues facing women and girls today.

 |What||Women of the World, Southbank Centre|